sinleadpro/zensical-zh-tw/includes/abbreviations.md

 *[WMS]: Warehouse Management System, used to manage, control, and optimize warehousing operations, covering inbound, outbound, inventory management, order picking, distribution, and report analysis processes.
 Through automation and data-driven operations, WMS improves warehousing efficiency, reduces error rates, and supports logistics and supply chain collaboration.
 *[POS]: Point of Sale.
 *[MBE]: Meta Business Extension
-*[GA]: Google Analytics, a website traffic analysis tool provided by Google, used to track and analyze user behavior and interactions on a website, helping merchants understand traffic sources, conversion rates, and marketing effectiveness.
+*[GA]: Google Analytics, a website traffic analysis tool provided by Google, used to track and analyze user behavior and interactions on a website.
 *[GMC]: Google Merchant Center
 *[SEO]: Search Engine Optimization, in an e-commerce system, SEO covers product page titles, descriptions, URL structures, image alt text, and keyword settings.
-Merchants can optimize these elements to improve product or content visibility in search results, thereby driving organic traffic and conversion rates.
 *[SKU]: Stock Keeping Unit, a unique code or number used to identify products, track inventory, manage product data, and analyze sales.
 Each SKU corresponds to a specific product or product variant (e.g., size, color, packaging specification).